School Board approves settlement with Cheraina Bonner

-OSPREY — The Sarasota County School Board approved a settlement agreement with administrative assistant Cheraina Bonner on Tuesday night, ending a potential legal battle over Bonner’s complaints of sexual harassment by her boss.
+OSPREY — The Sarasota County School Board approved a settlement agreement with administrative assistant Cheraina Bonner, ending a potential legal battle over Bonner’s complaints of sexual harassment by her boss.

 Bonner opted to sign the settlement agreement for $397,241.18.
 The school district had offered her a second settlement option that would have given her a promotion with an undisclosed monetary amount.
 A third option was an offer to resign and get $500,000.